Tag Archives: Mark Strong

 I’m sure it’s crystal clear by now, but I did not enjoy Cruella.
 My disappointment led to the very whiny thought: ‘But when will another Disney movie delight and move me the way Kenneth Branagh’s Cinderella did?
 WHEN?!

 I wanted Cruella to be more grounded than it is.
-And a big part of the issues with Gillespie’s Cruella arise because the film never decided whether it was going to be for kids or adults.
+A big part of the issue is that the film never decided whether it was going to be for kids or adults.
 It went for both in a way that resulted in a movie that I feel failed more than it succeeded.

-Have you seen Cruella?
+Have you seen Cruella yet?
 What did you think?
 Let me know in the comments.

 Happy Film Loving